Updated July 17, 2023

 Final Document Submission

-Ideally, students will defend and allow sufficient time in their request for the defence date to accommodate post-defence revisions.
-The absolute last day we can have a defended and revised thesis/dissertation submitted to our office is grading deadline date, as dictated by the Office of the Registrar final grade deadline.
+Ideally, students will defend and allow sufficient time in their request for the defence date in order to accommodate for post-defence revisions.
+The absolute last day we can have a defended and revised thesis/dissertation submitted to our office is the final grading deadline, as dictated by the Office of the Registrar.

-It is important to understand that any student who does not have a final defended and revised thesis/dissertation in our office by April 26, 2022 at the very latest will not be eligible for Winter graduation.
-Students who submit documents in the spring semester add/drop period will move into fall graduation and will not be permitted to attend the Spring Convocation ceremony.
+It is important to understand that any student who does not have a final defended and revised thesis/dissertation submitted to the Graduate Administration Office by April 26, 2024 at the very latest will not be eligible for Winter graduation.
+Students who submit documents in the Spring semester add/drop period will move into Fall semester graduation and will not be permitted to attend the Spring Convocation ceremony.

-We have fixed the prior forms that were not working for signatures and moved these into a new template.
+The prior forms that were not working for signatures have been revised according to a new template.
 As previously communicated, the PhD request form requirements have changed.
-We have amalgamated the information collected into fewer forms and eliminated redundant signatures.
-This change in format does not represent a change in substance and the information collected is in compliance with calendar policy.
-Our current forms are posted on the website.
+The information collected on these forms has been amalgamated and any redundant signatory criteria have been eliminated.
+This change in format does not represent a change in substance whereby the information collected is in compliance with calendar policy.
+All current forms are posted on the website.

 Distribution of the Thesis/Dissertation

-Based on feedback from the faculty, once the Request for Oral has been signed off, the External Examiner Confirmed and a Chair located, the draft copy of the thesis/dissertation will be attached to the outlook calendar defence invite.
+Based on feedback from the faculty, once the Request for Oral has been signed and approved, the External Examiner has been confirmed and a Chair has been located, the draft copy of the thesis/dissertation will be attached to the Outlook calendar defence invite for the full committee to reference.